kikitux/hashicorp-demo/README.md

 ![both_dc](https://lh5.googleusercontent.com/-JnUkCgQF3fQ/VDi-7RSrZxI/AAAAAAAAAIM/q7U1aQ3obR8/s0/2014-10-11_18-24-00.png)

-This is done with a simple shell provisiones for both nodes:
+This is done with a simple shell provisioner common for both nodes:

     config.vm.provision "shell", inline: "/usr/local/bin/consul members && ([ ${HOSTNAME#host} -eq 2 ] && /usr/local/bin/consul join -wan 192.168.10.11 || /usr/local/bin/consul join -wan 192.168.10.12) || true "

-Each node send consult logs to `/vagrant/consul_host<n>.log` so you can do a `tail -f consul_host*.log` to monitor what's going on in the hosts:
+As part of the configuration of the host machines, each node send consul logs to `/vagrant/consul_host<n>.log` so you can do a `tail -f consul_host*.log` to monitor what's going on in the hosts:

 Example: